bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 It is optional page for your initial setup, you may skip it for now.

 In many cases you might want to add some discounts to your store.
 New year discounts, other holidays?
 Limited time promocode discounts?
 Discount when paying in your preferred currency?
-Anything is possible with BitcartCC.
+Anything is possible with Bitcart.

 Just provide a percent(integer) for your discount, and discount apply conditions: